What is an Ear Infection?

 In most children, acute otitis media occurs after a respiratory condition.
 For instance, a toddler can develop an ear infection after having a cold.
 This happens in two ways:

 - The virus or bacteria will reach the middle ear by passing through the Eustachian tube.
-The tube connects the back of the throat to the ear.
+This is the tube connects the back of the throat to the ear.

 - The virus or bacteria can cause swelling in the Eustachian tube.
 When the tube is swollen, the fluids in the middle ear, which are normally drained, become stuck.
 Viruses or bacteria will infect the blocked fluid, ultimately causing the infection.

-It also doesn’t help that the tube in children is shorter and less sloped.
-This makes it easier for the tube to get clogged as the fluids do not drain easily.
+It also doesn’t help that the tube in children is shorter and less sloped compared to adults.
+This makes it easier for the tube to get clogged as the fluids do not drain easily; it also allows bacteria and viruses to enter the middle more easily.

 Otitis Media with Effusion